TU Dresden

-TU Dresden (for Technische Universität Dresden, abbreviated as TUD and often wrongly translated as "Dresden University of Technology") is a public research university, the largest institute of higher education in the city of Dresden, the largest university in Saxony and one of the 10 largest universities in Germany with 32,389 students as of 2018.
+TU Dresden (for Technische Universität Dresden, abbreviated as TUD), also as the Dresden University of Technology, is a public research university in Dresden, Germany.
+It is the largest institute of higher education in the city of Dresden, the largest university in Saxony and one of the 10 largest universities in Germany with 32,389 students as of 2018.

 The name Technische Universität Dresden has only been used since 1961; the history of the university, however, goes back nearly 200 years to 1828.
 This makes it one of the oldest colleges of technology in Germany, and one of the country's oldest universities, which in German today refers to institutes of higher education that cover the entire curriculum.
 The university is a member of TU9, a consortium of the nine leading German Institutes of Technology.
 The university is one of eleven German universities which succeeded in the Excellence Initiative in 2012, thus getting the title of a "University of Excellence".
 The TU Dresden succeeded in all three rounds of the German Universities Excellence Initiative (Future Concept, Graduate Schools, Clusters of Excellence).

 History

 In 1828, with emerging industrialization, the Saxon Technical School was founded to educate skilled workers in technological subjects such as mechanics, mechanical engineering and ship construction.
 In 1871, the year the German Empire was founded, the institute was renamed the Royal Saxon Polytechnic Institute (Königlich-Sächsisches Polytechnikum).
 At that time, subjects not connected with technology, such as history and languages, were introduced.
 By the end of the 19th century the institute had developed into a university covering all disciplines.
-In 1961 it was given its present name, Technische Universität Dresden (TU Dresden).
+The school was named Technische Hochschule since 1919, it was given its present name, Technische Universität Dresden (TU Dresden) in 1961.

+Nazi rules

+Alfred Baeumler declared his Nazi views in 1932 and moved to Berlin in 1933.

+Nazi German Student Union organised a book burning at the Bismarck Column on Räcknitzhöhe in 1933.

+Victor Klemperer, Gustav Kafka, Richard Seyfert, Hans Gehrig were expelled or forced to resign.
+Richard von Mises, Paul Tillich, Harry Dember had to emigrate.

+GDR

+Students of the university were tried in two 1959 political trials.

+The third reform of universities took place in 1968.

+The university has integrated the Dresden College of Engineering (Ingenieurshochschule Dresden) in 1986.